darton/fw/README.md

 # Description

-The fw.sh script configures the Linux system to run as powerful middlebox:
+The fw.sh script configures the Linux system to run as powerful middlebox for ISP:
 - Router (static routing)
 - NAT (NAT1:1, multiple NAT1:n groups)
 - Shaper (HTB + fq_codel)
 - DHCP server
 - DNS resolver
+- Network Connection Logger

 It is optimized for large networks from several hundred to several thousand of computers.
 It is recommended to use a minimum 4-core processor.